-Why?
-Because the Wynn Macau -- Mr. Wynn's latest mega-casino -- was getting set to open just off the coast of China.
+But at the time, the Wynn Macau -- Mr. Wynn's latest megacasino -- was just getting set to open just off the coast of China.
 That's right on the doorstep of some 3 billion potential customers.

 Big bets for big paydays

 And how has the Wynn Macau fared?
 Quite well from an operational standpoint, though recent visa restrictions to the island, a slowing global economy, and intensifying competition have caused all of the stocks in the sector to drop.